evangoer/pandoc-ebook-template/README.rst

 * Change ``CHAPTERS`` to a space separated list of Pandoc Markdown chapters, in the order in which you want them to appear.

+* (Optional) Change ``COVER_IMAGE``.
+You might want to move your cover image elsewhere, or use a different file format such as PNG.

+  If you don't want a cover image, delete this variable and the ``--epub-cover-image`` option in the EPUB target.

 * (Optional) Change ``LATEX_CLASS``.
 The default of ``report`` handles multi-chapter books pretty well, and uses the same template for even and odd page numbers.
 However, you are free to substitute in any other LaTeX document